MikeLepcsik/PAM-LP-HUGO/content/_index.md

 	},

 	"sectionCards": {
-		"Title": "Which of these branches better explain your business?", "TitleCard1": "COWORKING",
+		"Title": "Which of these branches better explains your business?", "TitleCard1": "COWORKING",
 		"InnerTitleCard1": "Coworking",
 		"InnerSubTitleCard1": "Accelerate Your Coworking Space Business",